 \section{Practical Takes}

 Our work has several practical implications.
-First, we observed in \S\ref{sec:loss_metric} that models inside the region (In') are often superior to the fine-tuned models defining the region (In).
-Practically, one can average several models from the same region and cautiously expect the resulting model to perform better.
-This model can be used without further fine-tuning, in the Same-Dataset region, as has indeed been used in practice \citep[c.f. \S\ref{sec:related};][]{Wortsman2022ModelSA,wortsman2022fi}.
+First, we observed (\S\ref{sec:loss_metric}) that models inside the region (\emph{In'}) are often superior to the finetuned models defining the region (\emph{In}).
+Practically, one can average models from the same region and cautiously expect the resulting model to perform better.
+This model can be used without further finetuning, in the Same-Dataset region, as has indeed been used in practice \citep[c.f. \S\ref{sec:related};][]{Wortsman2022ModelSA,wortsman2022fi}.

 We provide another implication of our findings.
-If indeed models in In' share partial information with models from In, this aggregated information may be general and useful for other tasks.
-In practice, there are two common uses for a trained model, either for immediate classification of unseen examples or as a starting point for further training.
-We focus on the former use as a low loss directly indicates it could be useful in that setting.
+If indeed models in \emph{In'} share partial information with models from \emph{In}, this aggregated information may be general and useful for other tasks.
+In practice, there are two common uses for a trained model, either for the immediate classification of unseen examples or as a starting point for further training.
+We focus on the later use as a low loss directly indicates it could be useful in that setting.

-We hypothesize that fine-tuning a model starting from a point within a region of weight space defined by fine-tuned models could be better than fine-tuning the pre-trained model itself.
-Having no preference over points in the region, we pick the centroid of the region, i.e., the average between models in In.
-Loosely speaking, this point is equally influenced by each model defining the region and therefore may be stronger than arbitrary points in the region (see App.~\S\ref{ap:sec:interpolations}), but it may also be suboptimal (see \S\ref{sec:interpolations} and App.~\S\ref{ap:sec:interpolations}).
+We hypothesize that points in the region could be better for finetuning than finetuning the pretrained model itself.
+As there are endless possibilities of points in the region with no preference to any specific, we practically pick the centroid of the region, i.e., the average between models in \emph{In}.
+The centroid point is equally influenced by each model defining the region, and without further information may be stronger than arbitrary points in the region (see App.~\S\ref{ap:sec:interpolations}), but also be suboptimal (see \S\ref{sec:interpolations}, App.~\S\ref{ap:sec:interpolations}).

-For subsequent training, we employ parameter efficient fine-tuning.
-Specifically, we use BitFit \citep{ben-zaken-etal-2022-bitfit}, which has been shown to attain strong performance by training only the model's bias parameters and leaving the remainder of the parameters fixed.
+For subsequent training, we employ parameter-efficient finetuning.
+Specifically, BitFit \citep{ben-zaken-etal-2022-bitfit}, one of the most parameter-efficient methods, which has been shown to attain strong performance.
 Changing only a small subset of the weights reduces the complex effects of training dynamics and eases attributing improvements to the initialization weights.
-We avoid giving unfair benefit to our method and for each target dataset choose the centroid of all models excluding ones fine-tuned on the target dataset itself.
+We avoid giving an unfair advantage to our method and for each target dataset choose the centroid of all models excluding ones finetuned on the target dataset itself.